 Peter has written and collaboratively illustrated eight children’s stories so far.
 The most recent are the Josh the Robot series of four books produced with assistance from Regional Arts Development Fund (RADF) grants from the Sunshine Coast Regional Council and an Arts Queensland Professional Development grant.
-A fifth book in the Josh series is now completed and reading for printing.
+A fifth book in the Josh series is due out in September 2014.

 Click on a book cover below to read a synopsis and excerpt